-Modern dietary patterns and physical activity patterns are risk behaviour that travels across countries and is transferable from one population to another like an infectious disease.
-While risk factors like age, sex and genetic susceptibility are non-modifiable but many such as diet, physical activity, inactivity, tobacco use, and alcohol consumption are modifiable.
+Modern dietary patterns and physical activity patterns are risk behavior that travels across countries and is transferable from one population to another like an infectious disease.
+While risk factors like age, sex, and genetic susceptibility are non-modifiable but many such as diet, physical activity, inactivity, tobacco use, and alcohol consumption are modifiable.

 Indians are inspiring by the health effects of olive oil and other products but they don’t compare the differences between the cooking methods which changes the nature of food significantly.

 When oil of corn, soya bean, and sunflower are reheated they liberate 4 Hydroxy Trans 2 Nonenal (HNE), and foods containing HNS are associated with increased risk of CVD, Parkinson’s disease, Alzheimer’s disease, various hepatic diseases, and cancer.